boazbk/crypto/lec_03_pseudorandom-generators.md

-All these generators are unfortunately insecure due to the great bane of cryptography- the *Gaussian Elimination algorithm* which students typically encounter in any linear algebra class.^[Despite the name, the algorithm goes back at least to the authors of the Chinese *Jiuzhang Suanshu* manuscript, circa 150 B.C..]
+All these generators are unfortunately insecure due to the great bane of cryptography- the *Gaussian Elimination algorithm* which students typically encounter in any linear algebra class.^[Despite the name, the algorithm goes at least as far back as the Chinese *Jiuzhang Suanshu* manuscript, circa 150 B.C.]

 > # {.theorem title="The unfortunate theorem for cryptography" #gaussianelimthm}
 There is a polynomial time algorithm to solve